Cardinals vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Wade Miley (9-4) for his 23rd start of the season.
+- The Brewers will hand the ball to Corbin Burnes (10-8) for his 32nd start of the season.

-- He has started 22 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.
+- He has earned a quality start 19 times in 31 starts this season.

-- Miley has pitched five or more innings in two straight games and will look to extend that streak.
+- Burnes has pitched five or more innings in 29 straight games and will look to extend that streak.

-- In 22 appearances this season, he has finished six without allowing an earned run.
+- He has finished eight appearances without allowing an earned run in 31 chances this season.

 |Opponent